 The discussion and analysis provided here are intended to serve as an introduction to the District's basic financial statements.
 The District's basic financial statements comprise of three components: 1) government-wide financial statements, 2) fund financial statements, and 3) notes to the financial statements.
-This report also includes supplementary information intended to furnish additional detail to support the basic financial statements themselves.
+This report also contains other supplementary information in additions to the basic financial statements themselves.

-Government-wide financial statements-The government-wide financial statements are designed to provide readers with a broad overview of the District's finances, in a manner similar to that of a private-sector business.
+Government-wide financial statements-The government-wide financial statements are designed to provide readers with a broad overview of the District's finances, in a manner similar to a private-sector business.

-The statement of net position presents financial information on all of the District's assets, liabilities, and deferred inflows/outflows of resources, with the difference reported as net position.
+The statement of net position presents information on all of the District's assets, liabilities, and deferred inflows/outflows of resources, with the difference reported as net position.
 Over time, increases or decreases in net position may serve as a useful indicator of whether the financial position of the District is improving or deteriorating.

 The statement of activities presents information showing how the District's net position changed during the most recent fiscal year.
 All changes in net position are reported as soon as the underlying event giving rise to the change occurs, regardless of the timing of related cash flows.
-Thus, revenues and expenses are reported for some items that will result only in cash flows in future fiscal periods (e.g., earned but unused vacation leave).
+Thus, revenues and expenses are reported in this statement for some items that will result in cash flows in future fiscal periods (e.g., earned but unused vacation leave).